Watercress Ultimate Guide

 Watercress is a rich source of vitamin K. People taking blood-thinning medication like Warfarin should keep an eye on the intake amount of watercress.
 A sudden increase in vitamin K can cause complications.

 High nitrate in watercress can cause problems if exposed to bacteria.
 These nitrates then become nitrites and can cause stomach cancer.
-To avoid chances of bacterial contamination, consume the juices or smoothies of watercress immediately.
+To avoid the chances of bacterial contamination, consume the juices or smoothies of Watercress immediately.

 Refrigerate Juices or smoothies

 It is good to be careful while refrigerating juices or smoothies including watercress.